alive-one/PowerShell-System-Hardware-Info/README.md

 05. It is not over yet!

-Download Oracles MySQL\Connector from their official site and make sure that current script can access it from script's root folder.
+Download Oracle's MySQL\Connector from their official site and make sure that current script can access it from script's root folder.
-Just install connector, go to connector's folder and copy-paste MySQL.Data.dll to directory form where hwinfo.ps1 can download and use it.
+Just install connector, go to connector's folder and copy-paste **MySQL.Data.dll** to directory form where hwinfo.ps1 can access and use it.

-You're good to go!
+06. You're good to go!